-- USDA home loan — A lending option for homes located in USDA-eligible rural areas.
-No down payment required.
+- USDA loan: A loan option for homes located in USDA-eligible rural areas.
+No down payment is required.
 Meant to be an affordable path to homeownership for lower and moderate-income buyers

-- FHA 203K rehab loan — Use this loan to finance the cost of a home purchase and home improvements on a primary residence.
+- FHA 203K rehab loan: Use this loan type to finance the cost of a home purchase and home improvements on a primary residence.
 Great for purchasing and repairing a fixer-upper with a single loan

 - 620 for a conventional loan

 - 680 or higher for a jumbo loan